related-sciences/ukb-gwas-pipeline-nealelab/README.md

 clusters should be created/modified/deleted when necessary as they can be very expensive, and the commands below show how to do that.

+## Tips

+- Never let fsspec overwrite zarr archives!
+This technically works but it is incredibly slow compared to running "gsutil -m rm -rf <path>" yourself

 ### Create Cluster

 To create a GKE cluster that snakemake can execute rules on, follow these steps: